 Some examples may be:

 The Ministry of Health has created a tracing app — NZ COVID Tracer.
-This app works by scanning a QR code on a poster at participating businesses (including Events).
+This app works by scanning the government’s official QR code on a poster at participating businesses (including Events).
 The app then keeps track of which QR codes have been scanned so that individuals know where they have been.
 Using the app makes it easy for people to keep their own records and will send out a notification if people need to take action to keep themselves or their whānau safe.
+The use of the NZ COVID QR Code is now mandatory, as is providing an alternative system for those do not use the NZ COVID Tracer app when the country is at Alert Levels 2 and above (but other record-keeping systems, beyond displaying the government’s official QR code are not required at Alert Level 1).

 How do I work out what is best practice for the health of Operators and Attendees?